dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 # [An Athiest, I Feel Sorry For You, Son](#an-athiest-i-feel-sorry-for-you-son)

 > I got 99 lemmas ...
-From A theorum?
+From a theorum?
 I got none.

 However, *if the universe is a simulation*, as Elon Musk suggests, there may be forces enacting its logic, equilibrium or objectives